bran259/Study-Patner/README.md

-# AI Study Partner — Programming Tutor
+#  Study Partner — Programming Tutor

 A small interactive command-line tutor for beginner programming concepts.
 Users can learn predefined topics, list available topics, or teach the tutor new topics.